 Our worship space is open from 8 a.m. to 7 p.m. most days – later on days with evening events.
 Our worship schedule, including midweek and Sunday services is available online.
 You are welcome to stop by for quiet prayer and reflection or just to have a look around.
 If you are interested in the possibility of scheduling a tour of the Cathedral please contact firstname.lastname@example.org.

 The Cathedral Shop, located across the parking lot in Leffler House, is a great source for books, CDs, chocolate and other gift ideas.
 Looking for a special book?
 Check with George Treusch, shop book buyer.
 If he doesn't have it in stock, he can special order for you.

 Our worship schedule is available online.
 Time for fellowship and Sunday morning forums follows the 9 a.m. and 11 a.m. services.
 Lay ministers are available to pray with those in need of pastoral or spiritual support.

 Children Welcome Here

 Children are welcome and active participants in all Saint Mark’s liturgies.
-Activity bags for younger children are available at the back fo the church and there is an area for quiet play on the maroon carpets along the north walls of the Cathedral.
+Activity bags for younger children are available at the back of the church and there is an area for quiet play on the colorful carpets along the north walls of the Cathedral.
 We offer a wide variety of programs for children and youth on Sunday mornings.
 Our Child Care Center also welcomes children ages 3 months through 5 years between 8:30 a.m. and 12:30 p.m. on Sunday mornings while their parents are participating in Cathedral activites on campus.
 Our nursery is equipped and staffed for the safety and care of younger children.
 Please ask an usher for directions to the Center.